Bus Rides in America & Why A Cheap Bus Service Is A Bad Idea

 I decide to keep my mouth shut and read a book.

-An interesting choice, given that reading would have been more at home in Nazi Germany than among these fine fellows.
-I put the book down in frustration and glare at the now very loudly snoring ‘Just Released’ and contemplate all possible meanings of the word ‘strangle’ wanting to kill someone so badly hasn’t happened since I was throwing elbows on 5th Ave in New York.
+An interesting choice on a Greyhound bus ride, given that reading, would have been more at home in Nazi Germany than among these fine fellows.
+I put the book down in frustration and glared at the now very loudly snoring ‘Just Released’ and contemplate all possible meanings of the word ‘strangle’ wanting to kill someone so badly hasn’t happened since I was throwing elbows on 5th Ave in New York.

 Meanwhile on the other side of the bus: A thick shake, 3 packets of chips and a double cheeseburger have fallen into the fat ladies gravitational pull.

 Hours later we arrive in Oregon, in one piece and with a better understanding of what prison time would be like.
-What doesn’t kill you makes you stronger I guess and this bus ride was no exception.
-I have had some memorable bus rides throughout Asia in my time but this one has to be up there!
+What doesn’t kill you makes you stronger I guess and these kinds of bus rides are no exception.
+I have had some memorable bus rides throughout Asia in my time, including sharing my seat with a chicken but this one has to be up there!

 Moral of the travel story: There are many different ways to get around and see America.
 Bus, car, train and plane, each has its own unique pros and cons.
 Sometimes when you travel, it shouldn’t always come down to cost: sanity, safety and serial killers should probably factor in there somewhere too.